AbugaAroni/DjangoIP4/README.md

 ### Author: [Abuga Aroni] (https://github.com/AbugaAroni/)

 ### Description
 This is an application that will allow user to view business and notices in their neighbourhood.
-They can also add their own neighbourhood or change it if it doesn't exist.
+They can also add their own neighbourhood if it doesn't exist or simply change it.

 ### Features
 Users can sign up and sign in to the application to start using it.